gethop-dev/hop-documentation/docs/source/reference/aws-infrastructure/main.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following section lists the different group, users and roles
-created by the Bootstrapping tool.
-The specific permissions attached
+created by the HOP CLI.
+The specific permissions attached to each
-to each entity can be consulted in the `Cloudformation stack
+entity can be consulted in the `Cloudformation stack definitions`_.
-definitions`_.

 IAM groups
 ++++++++++